Vecchia approximations of Gaussian-process predictions

 \subsection{Numerical comparison in 1-D}

 First, we considered the unit interval, $\domain=[0,1]$, with $n_O=n_P=100$, effective range $0.15$, and 40 repetitions of the simulation.
 All methods used coordinate (left-to-right) ordering.
 To avoid numerical error when computing the KL divergence due to finite machine precision, we constrained the locations in $\locs_o$ to be at least $10^{-4}$ units apart.
-As shown in Figure \ref{fig:KL1D}, LF-auto was exact for $\nu=0.5$ with any $m \geq 1$.
-For $\nu=1.5$, the method was much more accurate at the prediction locations than any of the other approaches.
+LF-auto is exact for $\nu=0.5$ with any $m \geq 1$.
+As shown in Figure \ref{fig:KL1D}, the method was much more accurate at the prediction locations than any of the other approaches for $\nu=1.5$.
 RF-ind and LF-ind, which do not condition on prediction locations, could only achieve a certain level of accuracy, with the joint KL divergence for the prediction locations leveling off as $m$ increased.
 The performance of RF-ind and LF-ind improved on the marginal measures.
-All of the methods converged to zero marginal KL divergence for increasing $m$.